olga-demidko/documentation/docs/guide/vulnerabilities/26-directory-listing.md

     </tr>
 </table>

-This vulnerability allows the attacker to do the following:
+This vulnerability allows an attacker to:
 * Expose directory architecture of the web application
 * Get file information (filename, creation time, size)
 * Gain source code of your application or configuration files